 Many people like dessert wines, and rightly so, because the sweet reds and whites are simply delicious.
 Among the most popular are Port wine, Sherry, and ice wine.
-Sauternes is another style, and it might be the most elegant of all sweet wines.
+Sauternes is a less well-known sweet wine.
+But it might be the most elegant style.

-Sauternes is a sweet white dessert wine from the Bordeaux region in France.
-In contrast to Port or Sherry, it’s not fortified, though.
-Instead, its sweetness is the result of noble rot.
-Sauternes is an elegant, well-balanced wine featuring fruity, floral, nutty, and spicy aromas.
+Sauternes is a white dessert wine from the Bordeaux region in France.
+Because the grapes to make it, were infected with noble rot, it is very sweet.
+Nevertheless, Sauternes is an elegant, well-balanced wine featuring fruity, floral, nutty, and spicy aromas.
+In comparison fortified dessert wines like Port or Sherry, it has a relatively low alcohol level, though.

 This article will discuss the origin, production, taste, and best serving practices for Sauternes.